Misunderstood and Mistranslated Words of Jesus

 4 For it is impossible for those who were once enlightened, and have tasted the heavenly gift, and have become partakers of the Holy Spirit, 5 and have tasted the good word of God and the powers of the age to come, 6 if they fall away, to renew them again to repentance, since they crucify again for themselves the Son of God, and put Him to an open shame.

 Please note that these people who hear the good word of God and reject it, only taste but do not eat and digest it.
 They merely taste the Bread of Life without actually eating it.
 They have a degree of mind understanding of the Gospel, but not the full heart understanding of it.
 They are tares, but not wheat.
-The seed (the good word of God) is sown on their poor soil, which bears no fruit.
+The seed (the good word of God) is sown on their poor soil, which bears no fruit and dies.

 However, please note that the scripture above does not say that people who reject the truth of the Gospel are lost forever.
 Yes, it is impossible for people who end up rejecting and falling away from the truth of the Gospel to renew them again to repentance in this life before they die, but they are not lost forever.
 Nobody can be lost forever because the Bible clearly states in numerous scriptures, many of which are quoted in this book, that God who is the Saviour of the world will save all people, without a single exception.